OpenMW/openmw/docs/source/reference/lua-scripting/engine_handlers.rst

       | `assigned to a script in openmw-cs (not yet implemented).`
       | ``onInterfaceOverride`` can be called before ``onInit``.
   * - onUpdate(dt)
-    - | Called every frame if the game is not paused. `dt` is the time
+    - | Called every frame if the game is not paused. `dt` is
-      | from the last update in seconds.
+      | the simulation time from the last update in seconds.
   * - onSave() -> savedData
     - | Called when the game is saving.
 May be called in inactive state,
       | so it shouldn't use `openmw.nearby`.